canna chef

 If you’re using a lab-tested cannabis product, you’ll be able to get an accurate percentage of THC or CBD from the label or the product’s Certificate of Analysis.
 Not everyone has access to lab-tested cannabis, so here’s an estimate of the cannabinoid content in each type of raw material:

-Marijuana via Unsplash Image by Add Weed
+Image by Add Weed on Unsplash

 • Hemp or cannabis flower: Cannabinoids in different flower strains can vary considerably.
 Typical flower ranges between 10-30%.
 You can get a relative idea of your strain's potency by checking average cannabinoid contents on sites like Leafly.